-The members of our Audit Committee are Jennifer A. Maki, Don G. Hrap and Gregory K. Melchin, each of whom is independent and financially literate within the meaning of National Instrument 52-110 "Audit Committees" and the NYSE listing standards.
-In addition, the Board has determined that Ms. Maki and Mr. Melchin are "Audit Committee Financial Experts" pursuant to the SEC's definition of the term.
+The members of our Audit Committee are Jennifer A. Maki, Don G. Hrap, Angela S. Lekatsas and Tiffany Thom Cepak.
+The relevant education and experience of each Audit Committee member is outlined below:

+- (1) Independent director. - (2) Financially literate within the meaning of National Instrument 52-110 Audit Committees and the NYSE listing standards. - (3) An "Audit Committee Financial Expert" pursuant to the SEC's definition of the term.